trentm/go-ecslog/internal/kqlog/README.md

    on the command line are:
    - Range queries are allow on the string "log.level" field, e.g.
      `log.level >= "error"`.
-This uses the best-effort log level ordering from `ecslog.ECSLevelLess`.
+This uses the best-effort log level ordering from `ecslog.LogLevelLess`.
 (This special case is somewhat akin to special case range queries for dates.)
    - TODO: possibly something for "default" index fields for a bare `foo` query.
    - ...
    - kqlog might support range queries on any strings, and just merge date range queries in with that, because a log record doesn't know which fields are dates (other than spec'd "@timestamp")
    - kqlog might differ in "phrase matches".
 I'm not sure I can do that.
 I was considering just doing quoted literals the same as unquoted except: (a) allows spaces and special chars; and (b) implies a string type.

 Open questions: